gkweston/data-soccer/README.md

 Supplemental
 -
 Being in the early stages of this project, some pseudocode has been outlined for the implementation of teamwork traits.
-Including the overall foundations of the system.
-This repository will be updated as the project progresses.
-(08/18/2019)
+Foundation of controller scripts uploaded.
+(08/21/2019)

 These teamwork traits are specifically picked from an [article on effective teamwork skills by Mike Schoultz](https://medium.com/@mikeschoultz/10-team-characteristics-for-effective-teamwork-e0429b362ddd)